rwtechwiki/rwtechwiki.github.io/Lists/passages.md

 Tags: #score
 # Passages

 Passages are in-game objectives that can be completed during a playthrough of Rain World.
-Normally, completing a Passage gives a slugcat the ability to travel instantly to any shelter, but in [Hunter Mode](ScoreRun/huntermode), each Passage works as a score multiplier instead.
+Normally, completing a Passage gives a slugcat the ability to travel instantly to any shelter, but in [[huntermode|Hunter Mode]], each Passage works as a score multiplier instead.

 There are a total of ten passages that can be obtained.